JoshuvaGeorge03/my-learning-of-datastructures/README.md

 ## Data Structure

-This is about organizing data, so that, we can access and modify or query it later more efficiently and easily. or we can say, it means collection of data elements and relationship among them and operation or function that we can perform on them.
+This is about organizing data, so that, we can access and modify or query it(data) later in a more efficiently and easily. or we can say, it means collection of data elements and relationship among them and operation or function that we can perform on them.

 ### Why Data Structures?